kmk142789/kmk142789/proofs/puzzle_authorship_direct_link.md

 the Patoshi continuity suite.
 Every command runs offline against repository artefacts so auditors can replay the custody trail without extra dependencies.

+Authorship payloads for the early puzzle run (#002 onward, including the #031b variant) now live beside the mid- and high-numbered files.
+Swap the puzzle number in the commands below to replay any of the freshly generated `attestations/puzzle-XXX-authorship.json` entries against their source proofs.

 ## 1. Align the attestation with the signed message

 Use the authorship JSON and the recorded puzzle proof to confirm the message and